kriswiner/Katydid_STM32WB55/README.md

 UART, I2C, and SPI ports are exposed at the board edge for expansion.

 The basic platform accepts small modules that can be customized for particular applications.
-The sketches in this repository demonstrated basic function of the base device as well as the several plug-in devices including:
+The sketches in this repository demonstrate basic function of the platform as well as several plug-in devices already designed including:

 EnviroSense module measuring pressure/temperature/humidity (BME280), eqCO2 and VOC (CCS811), RGBW ambient light sensor (VEML6040) and Human presence sensor (AK9754);